raybun/handheld.quest/content/posts/format-sd-card-steam-deck/index.md

 draft: false
 ---

-Quick guide on how to easily format SD Cards for Steam Deck.
+Quick guide on how to easily format SD cards for Steam Deck.

 {{<figure
     src="sd_cards.jpg"